SammyZuko/sre-typing-game/README.md

 Defined in `monitoring/alerts.yml`:
 - **AppDown** — fires if Prometheus can't scrape the app for 1 minute
 - **HighRequestLatency** — fires if P95 latency exceeds 1s for 5 minutes

-## Teardown

-This project targets AWS free-tier eligibility.
-To avoid charges, terminate both EC2 instances (and release Elastic IPs) once you've captured your demo/screenshots, unless you intend to keep it running long-term.